 Slowing Rate Hikes.
 A slowing of US rate hikes and a drop in inflation are expected to help emerging markets make a comeback.
 Economies in current development are hopeful for growth even while recession fears are still expected in the first half of the year.

 Monetary Loosening.
 While the current US economic outlook has investors and consumers alike continuing to tighten their spending during an ongoing cost-prohibitive period in terms of fuel, living expenses, food, taxes, and more, there is hope for monetary loosening as some areas of impact improve in mid to late 2023.

 Utilities are up a small .04%.
-While most other markets are down, this shred of good news is hopeful.
-The utilities sector is holding their own as businesses and households alike are still able to pay increasing electric, gas and water bills, with a small bonus in slow-paying dividends.
+While most other markets are down, this good news is hopeful.
+The utility sector is holding its own as businesses and households alike are still able to pay increasing electric, gas and water bills, with a small bonus in slow-paying dividends.